gersonfaneto/Home/README.md

 starship stow tmux trash-cli zoxide
 ```

-After installing all the packages listed above use [`stow`](https://www.gnu.org/software/stow/)
+After installing all the packages listed above follow the steps ahead.
-to manage the symbolic links for all the files and directories.

 - Clone this repository into your local machine.